💀The skeletons on my street

 🤠Cowboys and cowgirls alike load

 their most prized loot in pumpkins🍫

-alongside pirates and vampires –
+alongside pirates and vampires – for on this night,

 Happy Halloween!
 If you’re like me, you’ll be enjoying the treats along with the trick-or-treaters this evening.
 Here the trick-or-treaters will be roaming along white streets and around tall snowbanks.